 Words by Jen Holdsworth and Photos by Blanche Sayers

 The day gave us a mystical view: clearing mist with the sun peaking through; reflections back to us from the Derwent River.
-Not a breath of wind, with only the sounds of native birds: Blue Wrens, Scarlet and Red Robins, Honeyeaters and Currajongs.
+Not a breath of wind, with only the sounds of native birds: Blue Wrens, Scarlet and Red Robins, Honeyeaters and Currawongs.
 Simply majestic!

 No, we were not on Mount Wellington, but another beautiful mountain.
 Down in altitude somewhat, and yet so close to Hobart, it is Mount Nelson.
 My friend and I ventured minutes from our doorstep to enjoy a pleasant coffee at the Signal Station Brasserie, also once known at the Station Café.

-History and Art: the Signal Station Cafe
+History and Art: Signal Station Cafe

 It’s such a beautiful building!
 Originally housing the signal man and his family, the Signal Station was built in 1811 to report shipping activity to Port Arthur, then later on to Hobart as well.
 Over the years the building has had many transformations, but has always retained its beauty and personality.
 Current owner Ing, has transformed the café with a wow factor.
 When you walk into the Signal Station Brasserie, you are greeted with stunning open rooms.
 They are crisp and fresh with beautiful unique furniture and one-off pieces that reflect Ing’s passion for retro things.

 On the walls are stunning works of art, by local artists such as Amanda Van Steenis, Julia Bradshaw and Mell Hills.
-“I really enjoy supporting Tasmanian artists, the feedback as been really positive” says Ing, who shows such pride in all the artwork.
+“I really enjoy supporting Tasmanian artists, the feedback has been really positive” says Ing, who shows such pride in all the artwork.

-Inspirational: Eat and Drink in the Views
+Inspirational: Eat and Drink

 The food on offer is inspiring.
 After talking with chef Jon, who has trained in Europe, I can see his passion and the enjoyment he gets from coming to work each day; working in a place with stunning views and such wonderful Tasmanian produce.
 Both Jon and Simone (his apprentice, who has written a wonderful book called Tasmanian Menu) have created a menu that is in touch with the surroundings.
 How does a pot pie of steak and kidney sound?
 Or maybe a porterhouse steak sandwich with onion marmalade, fresh beetroot, garlic aioli and rocket served with vegetable crisps?
-Sitting down on a crisp autumn day enjoying the stunning views, good company, and good quality (very reasonably priced) food… Ideal I’d say.
+Sitting down on a crisp autumn day enjoying the stunning views, good company, and good quality (very reasonably priced) food.
+Ideal I’d say.